spyspy99a88b/Group31-final/README.md

 This web application provides:
 1. An OSM-based map of the squirrels' locations in Central Park.
 2. A visualization of the squirrel sighting database which allows users to update or add sightings, and can print a summary of important stats.
-3. A Dajango and Bootstrap based web-design.
+3. A Django and Bootstrap based web-design.

 #### Notes:
 1. The sighting map displays exactly 100 sightings.